dovi-k/toodle/README.md

 * Sign-In and Out functionality
 * Add multiple dogs per user
 * CRUD Functions:
-    * Create: possibility to add various dogs and logs
+    * Create: new personalised list categories
-    * Read: dashboard where you can view the dog profile(which was selected) and its logs
+    * Read: list disppay where you can view all the created lists categories and tasks added to them
-    * Update: possibility to update the dog profile and logs
+    * Update: possibility to update categories
-    * Delete: possibility to delete the dog profiles and logs
+    * Delete: possibility to delete tasks from the lists, delete categories
-* Search logs by log date

 <a></a>

 ### **Features to be implemented**

-* Currently the user can only insert image url.
-In the future I would like that the user can upload an image from its computer and/or cloud accounts.
-* Have a more extensive user profile with, profile image, preferences and email to which you can send updates, newsletters etc.
-* Have a 'forget password' functionality.
-* Include a confirm password to make sure the user has chosen the password he/she wanted.
-* Possibility for the user to be able to add (and remove) categories they would like to specificely track for their dog like medication etc.
-* The possibility to filter the logs based on range of data or by month.
-* Expand search function so user can filter on more keywords except for log_date.
-* Submit search form as soon as the user selected a date to prevent confusion for the user.
-(Did I already click search or not)
-* Add pagination so the list of logs will be display with a max of 20 logs per page.
-* When the user has added their first log, I would like to remember the chosen metrics for any futher logs so they don't have to update this every time they add a log.
-    This would be done through profile preferences or store the data in a cookie.
-* Give the user the possibility to add a 'Picture of the day' to the log and display it on the dashboard.
-* Add a graph overview page, especially for the tracking of the weight with nice visual aspect.
+* I would like to add functionality that helps sort out the tasks by date
+* I would like to have a seperate tab just for todays tasks
+* I would lke to add differnrt fileters to allow the user customise their own list in the way they prefer, whether it by the date or category
+* I would like to add Search Functionality

 [Back to Top](#table-of-contents)